deepakkaushik72/Capstone_Wine_Quality_Classification/README.md

 >>> - Recall for Class 5 for Red wine (88%) is much higher as compared to White Wine (76%)
 >>> - Recall for Class 6 for White Wine (66%) is much higher as compared to Red Wine (57%)
 > - **"Color of Wine" seems to have a very little impact on the Wine Quality**.
 The Random Forest model accuracy reduces by just 1% (from 90% to 89%) if the "Color" feature is not included in the Model building and finetuning.
-> - Factors that influence the Red and White Wine Quality then most are:
+> - Factors that influence the Red and White Wine Quality then most are (Excluding "Color"):
 >>> - "Chlorides"
 >>> - "Free Sulfur Dioxide"
 >>> - "Alcohol"